PhoenixTales/wiki.gothicarchive.org/factions.md

 title: Factions
 ---

+## Alchemists Of Fire
+- 6 of them accidentally imprisoned in Khorinis Mine Valley `perform some services to the ore barons, in return for which they're allowed to play their own games.`

 ## Army
 - army is led by generals that are also king's trusted advisors
   - `King (...) left his generals to deal with the few remaining enemy troops`